 EIBT: And the bad experiences?
 What have those been?

 ST: They have mostly been subtle.
 But there are times when my ideas are not as accepted.
 I get invited for positions in organizations that would boost my stature in the business or science community less often, like being invited to serve on a panel.
 It started in graduate school.
 I was not included in informal networking situations that did include male students.
 Because it is subtle, I never know the reason—if it is racism, being a woman, or what.
 I worried that if I complained, they would tell me it was because I really am not as good a scientist or my product is not good.

 ST: I am proactive in advancing my career.
 For example, when I am interested in serving on a panel in a professional organization, I let the person appointing the panel know that I am interested, and I tell them what I can contribute.
 Unfortunately, I have to try to be better than everyone else, which can be draining.

 I started my own business thinking I would get away from bias, but unfortunately, I still run into subtle bias in the institutions and companies with which I do business.

 ST: I recommend trying it.
 Don’t let fear and anxiety get in the way.
 You don’t have to know everything about running a business to get started.
 You just have to know some key information, like about protecting your intellectual property, and you need to talk with the funding organizations, like the NIH, early.
 Talk to a scientist who has started a business before you.
-After I understood the basics, I just kept asking questions of the many potential helpers available, and I still do.
+After I understood the basics, I just kept asking the many potential helpers I have available questions, and I still do.
 There is a lot of support if you reach out for it.
 The NIH, for example.
 I felt like they really wanted us to succeed.
 But I had to listen to their advice and do the hard work.